jaime-pue/into-parquet/README.md

 The conversion process preserves column names, and the structure of the original CSV files while transforming them into Parquet format with new data types defined by the user.

-By default, when the script encounters an exception, it will attempt to skip to the next CSV file and continue the transformation process.
+When the script encounters an exception, it will attempt to skip to the next CSV file and continue the transformation process.
 This behaviour ensures that the script can process multiple files in one go even if one file contains issues.
 A log message will be rendered to the user, so it can take future actions with said file.